-Ultra-fine processing is used to
+Ultra-fine processing is used to fabricate the entire semiconductor chip.

-Chiplets manufactured using can be integrated into a single
+Chiplets manufactured using chip-specific rational processes can be integrated into a single package.

 Meanwhile, semiconductor products manufactured with this chiplet technology are required to be larger and of higher quality, two demands that bring with them new challenges.
 We offer a solution to these challenges in the form of resin molding.